pixelated/pixelated-user-agent/README.md

 ******** (the one you created in previous step)
 ```

-6) Connect to the provider using your credentials.
+6) Connect to the provider using your credentials, as shown in step 5 above.
 If the user agent starts up successfully, you will not see any other output.

 7) Go to [localhost:3333](http://localhost:3333/).
 You should see a loading screen for a few seconds, then your inbox.
 If it sticks on the loading screen, check your terminal for errors, then [get help](https://pixelated-project.org/faq/#contact-the-project).